sbs20/scanservjs/docs/config.md

 ## How it works

-scanservjs looks for a file called `config/config.local.js` and attempts to call two functions at different stages in the processing:
+scanservjs looks for a file called `config/config.local.js` and attempts to call three functions at different stages in the processing:
 * `afterConfig(config)`: whenever a config is read, the result is passed to this function before being either used or sent down to the browser.
 * `afterDevices(devices)`: whenever the devices are read, the result is passed to this function before being used.
+* `afterScan(fileInfo)`: whenever a scan completes, the resultant file is passed to this function.
 * See [example source](../packages/server/config/config.default.js) for more
   options.
 * Please note that the config file only gets read at start-up - so if you make